stellarspot/opencog-ppl/docs/belief_propagation.md

 * Sum[S, R] P(HG=wet, WG=wet, S, R)
   HG=wet and WG=wet are evidences

+### Belief Propagation algorithm

+Each variable Xi has a domain (V1, ..., Vn)

+If there is an evidence for some variable its domain is reduced only to one value.

+Main steps:
+* Initialization
+  * Generate factor graph from probability predicates
+  * Generate factor arguments list
+  * Generate map for factor values (key is a string of factor variables and its values, value is probability)
+* Generate messages using URE/PLN
+* Work until all factors and variables have incoming messages.

-### Creating Factor Graph
+#### Factor Graph

+Factor graph consists of edges Factor - Variable.

 Factor graph needs to be created from probability predicates.
-For each probability predicate there should be generated edge (Factor to Variable) and factor argument list used to calculate factor for the given variables.
+For each probability predicate there should be generated edge (Factor to Variable).

 Probability predicates:
 ```scheme